Report: Ex-Warrior Zaza Pachulia, Pistons Agree to 1-Year, $2.4M Contract

 Zaza Pachulia is on the move once again after signing a one-year contract with the Detroit Pistons.

 Shams Charania of Yahoo Sports reported the deal is worth $2.4 million.

 The Detroit Free Press' Vince Elis, citing multiple sources, reported the Pistons will waive center Eric Moreland as a result.
+Elis added that the source stated Pachulia is an "upgrade over Moreland.
+High basketball IQ, sets hard screens and high character."

 The center spent the past two seasons with the Golden State Warriors but has played for five different organizations in his career, including four in the past six years.